Family of man killed servicing ATM in Baltimore announces $88K reward for info

 BALTIMORE -- The family of a man who was shot and killed while he was servicing an ATM in West Baltimore early last year announced an $88,000 reward for information leading to an arrest.

-Kenneth Gerstly was working outside a convenience store on Brighton Street on Jan.
+Kenneth Gerstley was working outside a convenience store on Brighton Street on Jan.
 30, 2021 when police said he was shot during a robbery.
 He was pronounced dead on the scene.

 Investigators last year released surveillance images of a suspect vehicle two suspects were believed to have left the scene in, but there haven't been any further leads.